roc-ica/l7-pro-3-vakantie-villa-verkenner-2023-ahjin/README.md

 ## Development
 - The project uses PHP 8.1 with Apache
-- SQLite database is located in `db/` directory
+- MySQL 8.0 database with phpMyAdmin
 - Frontend files are in `frontend/` directory

 ## Troubleshooting